Weddell Sea – In search of the Emperor Penguin, incl. helicopters

 PLEASE NOTE:

 All itineraries are for guidance only.
 Programs may vary depending on ice, weather, and wildlife conditions.
 Landings are subject to site availabilities, permissions, and environmental concerns per IAATO regulations.
 Official sailing plans and landing slots are scheduled with IAATO prior to the start of the season, but the expedition leader determines the final plan.
 Flexibility is paramount for expedition cruises.
 The average cruising speed of our vessel is 10.5 knots.
 If ice conditions are favorable and the route to Snow Hill Island is free of multi-year pack ice, you have the chance for ship-to-shore helicopter transfers to Snow Hill Island (roughly 45 minutes walking distance from the emperor penguin rookery).
 If successful, this is a once-in-a-lifetime experience.
 But please remember that nature writes the final itinerary out here: Attempts to reach Snow Hill Island during the voyages of 2012 – 19 did not always succeed.
-However, in 2013, 2017 until 2019, 2022 & 2023 conditions were favorable to land by helicopter on Snow Hill Island and to visit the emperor penguin rookery.
+However, in 2013, 2017 until 2019, 2022 until 2024 conditions were favorable to land by helicopter on Snow Hill Island and to visit the emperor penguin rookery.

 Short description